-Refer to Access to the Power Bus on page 15 for the procedure to open the swing-out low voltage panel behind the low voltage door (for standard cabinet only).
+Refer to Access to the Power Bus on page 17 for the procedure to open the swing-out low voltage panel behind the low voltage door (for standard cabinet only).

 - 1. Electrically open the contactor by pressing the STOP button on the starter or at the remote control location. - 2.
 Move the isolation switch handle to the OFF position. - 3.
-Unscrew the locking 3/8-1.75 bolts for the medium voltage door. - 4.
-The door is now released and will swing open. - 5.
-Reverse the procedure to close the door
+Unscrew the locking 3/8-1.75 bolts for both MV doors.

+The doors are now released and will swing open to the left.

+4. Reverse the procedure to close the door

-IMPORTANT Ensure that the swing-out low voltage panel is in its original position before attempting to close the MV door.
-When closing the medium voltage door, ensure all door locking bolts on the right side of the MV door are in place and tightened until the door is flush with the flange .
+IMPORTANT Verify that the swing-out low voltage panel is in its original position before attempting to close the MV door.
+When closing the medium voltage door, confirm all door locking bolts on the right side of the MV door are in place and tightened until the door is flush with the flange .
 Do not overtighten the bolts .
-If the door is not securely fastened, it will not be possible to move the isolation switch handle to the ON position.
-A. TENTION Complete the Deview Look out presedure (see
+If the door is not securely fastened, it is not be possible to move the isolation switch handle to the ON position. Δ TENTION: Complete the Power Lock-out procedure

-ATTENTION: Complete the Power Lock-out procedure (see Power Lock-out Procedure on page 49) before beginning any service procedures to the unit.
+ATTENTION: Complete the Power Lock-out procedure (See Power Lock-out Procedure on page 49) before beginning any service procedures to the unit.
 Failure to do so may result in severe burns, injury or death.